This post may contain affiliate links, which help keep this content free. (Full disclosure)

-Stir in the powdered erythritol, a little at a time.
+Stir in the powdered Besti, a little at a time.
 Stir in the inulin, a little at a time.
 Stir in the sunflower lecithin and salt.
 Heat until everything is smooth and dissolved.
 Adjust sweetener to taste if needed and make sure it dissolves.

 Remove from heat.
 Stir in vanilla extract.